sergiosolorzano/financial-asset-gap-risk-nn-prediction/CNN-bayesian-share-price-prediction/README.md

 ## Preface
 This is my end project for a [6-month Professional Certification at Imperial Business School on Machine Learning and Artificial Intelligence](https://execed-online.imperial.ac.uk/professional-certificate-ml-ai) that I completed in June 2024.

-I initially intended to focus on CNNs to predict the next-day share price of financial assets.
+The project focuses on using CNNs to predict the next-day share price of financial assets.
+Bayesian optimization helps narrowing the search space to evaluate hyperparameters.
 Unfortunately, GADF-encoded images as inputs has resulted in low prediction accuracy.
 These results suggest the temporal correlation between each pair of prices in the series in the form of GADF-encoded inputs is not sufficiently robust to capture the temporal structure of prices.

 ## Description
 I train and optimize the hyperparameters for a LeNet5-design based Convolutional Neural Network to predict the next-day share price.